 Building a website needs lot of resources like documents, images, scripts, files and videos.
 You may need to have a dedicated laptop and mobile to keep building your content.
 Especially on self-hosted WordPress platform, remotely accessing the server through FTP is required most of the times for troubleshooting and uploading purposes.
 Hence, install antivirus on your computer and scan the files regularly.
 Don’t forget to scan the plugin and theme files before uploading on your WordPress site.

-Uploading a single script or file with malicious code will spoil all your hard work and your host probably will ban your account for causing trouble to the server.
-Also ensure to access your WordPress dashboard only through secured WiFi connection and avoid public networks to protect your data.
+Uploading a single script or file with malicious code on your server will spoil all your hard work.
+Your hosting company also probably will ban your account for causing trouble to the server.
+In addition, ensure to access your WordPress dashboard only through secured WiFi connection and avoid public networks to protect your data.

-WordPress recommends some secured hosting companies but you need to check with the company before purchasing.
+WordPress recommends few secured hosting companies like Bluehost, SiteGround and DreamHost.
+However, you have to check with the company before purchasing a hosting plan.

 Ensure your site can be completely backed periodically and the backup is stored outside the server.
 From security point of view, storing the backup on the same server is of really no use when the server itself is under attack.